caimiao0714/MiaoPhDDissertation/README.md

 # Modeling Truck Drivers' Critical Events: Efficient Bayesian Hierarchical Models

-To do list 2019-09-05:
+To do list 2019-10-30:

+(1) Aim 1  Association between crashes and safety-critical events: finished and submitted to [Transportation Research Part C	](https://www.evise.com/co-author/?dgcid=invite_email_coauthoroutreach0968090X#/non/overview)

+(2) Aim 2 Predictive modeling of safety-critical events among 500 drivers
+    - [ ] Remake the `segment()` function using `data.table`.
+    - [ ] Exploratory results for 500 drivers.
-- [ ] Update plots for JPLP
+    - [ ] Can we account for real-time characteristics within a shift for a PLP.

+(3) Aim 3 Jump-point power law process
     - [ ] Figure out the math for JPLP.
-- [ ] Need to have an IRB number --> ask Steve.
-- [ ] Can we account for real-time characteristics within a shift for a PLP.
-- [ ] Oral exam --> October 7th, 10 a.m.
-2019.

 Style: